Special Needs Trust Attorneys in Northern Virginia

 A pooled trust is a trust established and administered by a non-profit organization.
 A separate account is established for each beneficiary of the trust but for the purposes of investment and management of funds, the trust pools the accounts.

 A third party SNT typically is created by a parent or other relative of a person with a disability.
 The trust can be created under a will, (a testamentary trust), or during the creator’s lifetime under an inter vivos trust agreement, (a living trust).
 The trust can be revocable or irrevocable.
 A revocable special needs trust is considered part of the grantor’s estate for estate tax purposes.
 If the trust is irrevocable, the creation and funding of the trust is treated as a gift for gift tax purposes.
+These differences mean that proper record keeping is important.

 The trust is typically funded with assets belonging to the creator, who is called the grantor or settlor.
 The assets of the disabled beneficiary are never used to fund the third party SNT.